-The induction method of Field Heat Treatment uses Coaxial Cables to transfer power to either a liquid-cooled copper braided hoses or solid copper coil wrapped around the material to be heated to create a magnetic field.
-As the electrical current is pushed through the conductor it creates a magnetic field.
+The induction heat treatment method uses Coaxial Cables to transfer power to either liquid-cooled copper braided hoses or solid copper coil wrapped around the material to be heated to create a magnetic field.
+As the electrical current pushes through the conductor, it creates a magnetic field.
 The magnetic field excites the molecules in the material, which creates heat that radiates from the center of the material outward in all directions.

 For certain applications a coil can be created in a “Probe” type format.
 In this instance the coil is created to be placed as close to the surface of the material, to be heated, as possible, but does not actually wrap around.
 Examples of this are seen in Bolt Heating and Induction Brazing applications.

 The Control Unit for an induction system is typically allows you to alter the percentage of power output.
 The depth of the magnetic field can also be adjusted by adjusting the induction frequency.
 It should be noted that it is possible to heat non-ferrous materials with the proper equipment.